Souvanna Phouma: Early life

-Prime Ministership
+Premiership

 In 1951, Souvanna became Prime Minister of Laos under the National Progressive Party banner with a landslide victory, winning 15 of the 39 seats in the National Assembly.
 He was prime minister until 1954.

 After elections in December 1955, Souvanna Phouma returned to the prime ministership on a platform of national reconciliation.
-In August 1956 Souvanna and the Communist Pathet Lao, which his half-brother Souphanouvong headed agreed on broad proposals for a 'government of national union'.
+In August 1956 Souvanna and the Communist Pathet Lao—which his half-brother Souphanouvong headed—agreed on broad proposals for a 'government of national union'.
 Elections for 21 extra assembly seats were finally held in May 1958, with parties aligned with the Pathet Lao acquiring 13.
 Souphanouvong entered the government as Economic Minister.
-Another Pathet Lao leader, Phoumi Vongvichit, also acquired a Ministry.
+Another Pathet Lao leader, Phoumi Vongvichit, acquired the Ministry of Religion and Fine Arts.

 In June 1958 Souvanna was again forced to resign by the rightists.
 The king accepted the vote as legal the next day when he signed Royal Ordinance No. 282, dismissing Souvanna Phouma's government and giving powers provisionally to the Revolutionary Committee.
 Royal Ordinance No. 283, approved a provisional government formed by Prince Boun Oum, who acted as front man for Phoui Sananikone.
 He was one of the Three Princes, whom Sisavang Vatthana appointed to form a coalition government between the rightists and Pathet Lao but it collapsed, and the Laotian Civil War began.

 Souvanna Phouma was elected President of National Assembly from May 1960 to August 1960 following the 1960 elections.

+After the end of the civil war he became an advisor to the new Lao PDR government and died in Vientiane in 1984.